anyoptimization/pymoo/docs/source/misc/reference_directions.md

 As mentioned in the introduction, the Das-Dennis method can be used to create reference directions in a very structured way.
 However, the method relies on a partition number `n_partitions` which determines how many points will be sampled.
-Points can be uniformly create on the unit simplex using the Das-Dennis method proposed in <cite data-cite="das_dennis"></cite>.
+Points can be uniformly created on the unit simplex using the Das-Dennis method proposed in <cite data-cite="das_dennis"></cite>.

 ```{code-cell} ipython3
 ref_dirs = get_reference_directions("uniform", 3, n_partitions=12)